DominicBurkart/leoronic/readme.txt

   area network.
 Note that Leoronic is not secure and should not be deployed in unsecured networks – it just uses Erlang's magic cookie system for "security."

   Next, we'll want to add commands to the cluster.
-If you're trying this out in the command line, you'll need to open a second one here to keep the erlang instance created by the first command running.
 First, source leoronic's utilities file:

     source leoronic_utilities